NAPS2 - Scanner Sharing

 Scanner sharing currently only works while NAPS2 is running on the server.
 Running as a service is planned but not currently supported.

-ESCL uses mDNS for service discovery, which involves both the client and server sending multicast packets to UDP 224.0.0.251:5353 (which get delivered to everything on the network).
+ESCL uses mDNS for automatic device discovery, which involves both the client and server sending multicast packets to UDP 224.0.0.251:5353 (which get delivered to everything on the network).

-If you have a network firewall, you'll need to make sure it allows both the mDNS packets and direct IP to IP connections between the client and server.
+If you have a network firewall, you'll want to make sure it allows both the mDNS packets and direct IP to IP connections between the client and server.

-NAPS2 always checks mDNS when scanning, meaning that connections should still work even if the server IP changes.
+NAPS2 always checks mDNS when scanning, meaning that connections should still work even if the server IP changes (as long as you're not using the "Manual IP" option).

-If your client and server are on different subnets, mDNS packets usually aren't transferred across subnet boundaries so scanner sharing won't work by default.
-There are some solutions:
+If your client and server are on different subnets, mDNS packets usually aren't transferred across subnet boundaries so automatic device discovery won't work by default.

 By default, scanner sharing uses HTTPS with an auto-generated self-signed certificate, but may fall back to HTTP if there's a problem.
 Admins can force HTTPS to always be used or provide a custom certificate.